joeytwiddle/ut_magic_redirect/README.md

 # Init script

-There is one.
-Debian users: put it in /etc/init.d/ and do:
+There is an init script included.
+You will need to edit it to give it:

+- the path to node
+- the path to ut_magic_redirect.coffee
+- the user you want to run as

+Make the logfile writeable by whichever user you run it as:

+    % touch /var/log/ut_magic_redirect.log
+    % chown www-data:www-data /var/log/ut_magic_redirect.log

+Put the init script in /etc/init.d/.
+I link it with:

+    % ln -s <path>/init_script/ut_magic_redirect /etc/init.d/

+Finally, Debian users can include it in the system statup with:

     % update-rc.d ut_magic_redirect defaults

-You will need to edit the init script to give it:

-- path to node
-- path to ut_magic_redirect.coffee
-- user you want to run as